Understanding capital gains tax: a comprehensive guide

 Capital gains = Realized amount (what you are paid for an asset) – Basis value of asset (what you paid for it)

-Consult the table above to determine your capital gains tax rate based on your total.
+You can consult the table above to determine your capital gains tax rate based on your total.

 State-specific capital gains tax: how do states differ?